Equality, Diversity, and Inclusion

 Are organizations championing equal rights?

-Almost three-quarters (72%, which matches the percentage from our previous survey) of professionals believe their employer champions equal rights, while 15% (down from 18%) still think more work needs to be done.
+Almost three-quarters (74%, up from 72% in our previous survey) of professionals believe their employer champions equal rights, while 15% (which matches the percentage last time) still think more work needs to be done, and 11% are unsure.

 What are employers doing well in building a diverse, equitable, and inclusive organization?